supabase/pg_net/docs/installation.md

-Tested to work on PostgreSQL 12 and 13.
+Tested with PostgreSQL 12 and 13.

 ## Setup